iosdevelopershq/code-challenges/README.md

 1. Fork the repo and clone it to your machine
 2. Open the Xcode project and navigate to the CodeChallenge -> Challenges folder of the Challenge you'd like to submit an entry for.
 3. Create a new file to put your solution in.
-Typically it should be named your `username.swift`.
+Typically it should be named `yourUsername-challengeNameEntry.swift`.
 4. In that file instantiate a `CodeChallengeEntry` object into a global named using the following format:

 ```